paulcwarren/spring-content-docs/docs/index.md

 ## Modules

 - Commons - Core content management concepts underpinning every other module
-- S3 - Store support for Amazon S3, and any other S3-compliant object storage
+- S3 - Store support for Amazon S3, and any other S3-compliant object storage.
+Also supports reactive access.
 - Filesystem - Store support for the Filesystem storage
 - Mongo - Store support for Mongo's GridFS storage
 - JPA - Store support for JPA BLOB storage